Astretic/Archive-of-various-ReShade-shaders/README.md

 You should have [Reshade](https://reshade.me) (preferably the latest) and reshade.fxh inside the `reshade-shaders\shaders` folder

 ### How to install
-It's quite unorganized, I use the folder as a place to store any files I'd like to use later.<br>
+It's quite unorganized, I use the folder as a place to store backups of any files I'd like to use later.<br>
 You should be able to find your Shader and Texture folders wherever you'd decided to install Reshade.

 Copy over all of the texture files to `reshade-shaders\textures`.
 Shaders to `reshade-shaders\shaders`.<br>